Shakir555/flash_news/README.md

 # Flash News

 Flash News is a dynamic and responsive web application built using the Django framework.
 It allows users to stay updated with the latest news in real-time by leveraging the power of the News API for fetching news articles.
-The app features a user-friendly interface designed with HTML and CSS for seamless navigation and an engaging user experience.
+The app features a unique borderland style interface designed with HTML and CSS for seamless navigation and an engaging user experience.

 ---